Newsletter Images: 13 First-Class Ways to Boost Clicks

-You know how images are some times blocked by default in email clients.
+You know how images are sometimes blocked by default in email clients.
 And it really is a disaster.
 Thankfully, Alt text (alternative text) saves the day by playing the role of your backup plan.

 An alt text is coded text that is visible to the user when an image cannot be displayed.

-Also, alt text is a great option for those in your mailing list who may have a visual impairment and aren’t able to see images on-screen.
+Also, alt text is a great option for those on your mailing list who may have a visual impairment and aren’t able to see images on-screen.
 If they’re using screen reader software, this will pick up alt text and read it to them.